particle-iot/docs/src/content/reference/asset-tracking/tracker-edge-firmware.md

 Turning off CAN_PWR disconnects the external I/O using a bidirectional analog switch to avoid having leakage current affect the nRF52 MCU.

+For more information about the reason for using `Tracker::instance()` and the singleton pattern, see application note [AN034 singleton pattern](/datasheets/app-notes/an034-singleton/).

 ### loop() - Tracker